aschmiedeke/gbtdocs/docs/how-tos/receivers/argus/argus_obs.rst

 .. image:: images/astrid_argusOn_check.png

+.. admonition:: Troubleshooting

+    If CIF and LNA power remain off, open a terminal and check that you can ping the instrument, ``ping argus``.
+If nothing comes back, ask the operator to "Run the resetbox on Argus".
+This should bring back the network connection.

+    If the network connection to Argus works fine, have the operator call the instrument friend or on-call scientist for assistance.

 2. Primary Calibrator
 =====================

-Go to your primary calibrator (the brightest calibrator available at the time of your observations).
+Go to your primary calibrator (i.e., the brightest calibrator available at the time of your observations).

 2.1 Set the surface
 -------------------

-Run **AutoOOF** using *Ka-band* to set the surface (you can use Argus, if your calibrator is strong enough; e.g. 0319+4130 is a very strong calibrator that Argus can use for autooof).
+Run **AutoOOF** using *Ka-band*, *Q-band* or *Argus* to set the surface.
+Technically you can run an AutoOOF with Ka-band, Q-band, W-band, Argus, and MUSTANG-2m, however using W-band over Argus does not gain much, and MUSTANG-2 needs a dedicated startup procedure by the instrument team that takes about 1h before the instrument can be used.
+You can use Argus if your calibrator is strong enough; e.g. 0319+4130 is a very strong calibrator that Argus can use for AutoOOF.
+If they are available, we recommend to use either *Ka-band*, followed by *Q-band*.

+The observing script remains the same, irrespective of which receiver is in focus.

 .. code-block:: python